FedEx hosts 11th annual Small Business Grant Contest

 - An international trade dictionary courtesy of FedEx

-In turn, each of the winners, which is also a veteran-owned small business, will receive an additional $20,000 courtesy of the United Services Automobile Association (USAA) Small Business Insurance.
+In turn, all of the winners, which also includes a veteran-owned small business, will receive an additional $20,000 courtesy of the United Services Automobile Association (USAA) Small Business Insurance.

 The Top 100 finalists will receive a financial consultation with Accion Opportunity Fund.
 Finalists will also have free access to the Initiative for a Competitive Urban Center (I.C.I.C.)
 Annual Conference, its Digital Learning Platform, and access to up to three of its webinars.